 - In the case of non – parallel lines, alternate interior angles don’t have any specific properties.

 Theorem and Proof

 Statement: The theorem states that “ if a transversal crosses the set of parallel lines, the alternate interior angles are congruent”.

 To prove: ∠4 = ∠5 and ∠3 = ∠6

-Proof: Suppose a and d are two parallel lines and l is the transversal which intersects a and d at point P and Q. See the figure.
+Proof: Suppose a and d are two parallel lines and l is the transversal that intersects a and d at point P and Q. See the figure.